cscvlab/SKS-Homography/README.md

 # SKS-ACA Decomposition of 2D Homography
-This is the offical implementation of the paper:
+This repository is the offical implementation of the paper:

 **Fast and Interpretable 2D Homography Decomposition: Similarity-Kernel-Similarity (SKS) and Affine-Core-Affine (ACA)}**.

-SKS and ACA are novel decomposition forms for 2D homography (projective transformation) matrices, which are superior to previous methods (NDLT-SVD, HO-SVD, GPT-LU, RHO-GE) in terms of computational efficiency, geometrical meaning of parameters, and unified management for various planar configurations.
+SKS and ACA are novel decomposition forms for 2D homography (projective transformation) matrices, which are superior to previous 4-point homography methods (NDLT-SVD, HO-SVD, GPT-LU, RHO-GE) in terms of computational efficiency, geometrical meaning of parameters, and unified management for various planar configurations.
 The uploaded codes include the Matlab, C++ (with OpenCV or CUDA library) and Python (with PyTorch library) procedures used in CPU and GPU experiments.
 [Project Page] [Paper] [Video]

 ## SKS Decomposition